MHKiT-Software/MHKiT/docs/source/overview.rst

 * Simulation pre-processing
 * Simulation post-processing

-The software was developed for both measurements and modeling datasets, which include measurement datasets collected in field and laboratory environments and datasets produced by numerical simulations such as WECSim.
+The software was developed for both measurements and modeling datasets, which include measurement datasets collected in field and laboratory environments and datasets produced by numerical simulations such as WEC-Sim.
 MHKiT is intended to supplement analysis using functions readily available within software languages (e.g MATLAB, Python) and public repositories (e.g. WAFO, Pecos) by providing functions that are needed by the MRE community and that are not otherwise available.

 `MHKiT-Python <https://github.com/MHKiT-Code-Hub/MHKiT-Python>`_ and `MHKiT-MATLAB <https://github.com/MHKiT-Code-Hub/MHKiT-MATLAB>`_ are organized into the following modules: